mbiernacka/VSCode-Jupyter-Notebook-Ares/README.md

 **Note:**
 Customize the script and module loading according to your specific requirements.

 The script initiates an SSH tunnel by running the SSH daemon (sshd) in the background.
-This tunnel listens on port 22223 and uses a configuration file located at /dev/null while utilizing the specified ed25519 private key.
+This tunnel listens on port 22223 and uses a configuration file located at /dev/null while utilizing the specified ed25519 public key.

 **Additional Step:** If you don't have permission to execute the tunnel.sh file, grant it.
 ```